-Students who require support may present with a range of needs, including those with learning differences and disorders, physical and sensory differences, emotional and behavioural conditions, and students needing opportunities for extension in their learning.
-Some of our students will arrive at school with formal assessments and recommendations, while others will be identified through teacher observations and referred to the Learning Support Department for follow-up.
-To create a holistically inclusive environment for all students, the Learning Support Department assists students and teachers to reduce barriers to learning.
+Students who require support may present with a range of needs, including those with learning differences and disorders, physical and sensory differences, emotional and behavioural conditions, language learning needs, and students needing opportunities for extension in their learning.
+Some of our students will arrive at school with formal assessments and recommendations, while others will be identified through teacher observations, and referred to the Inclusion Department for follow-up.
+To create a holistically inclusive environment for all students, the Inclusion Department assists students and teachers to reduce barriers to learning.